-- Erratum: This card's play requirement should read: "Play when you would resolve an effect on a card that triggers "when", "if," or "after" a , , , or symbol is revealed." - FAQ, v.1.5, April 2019
+- NB: ArkhamDB now incorporates errata from the Arkham Horror FAQ in its card text, so the ArkhamDB text and the card image above differ, as the ArkhamDB text has been edited to contain this erratum (updated January 2022): Erratum: This card's play requirement should read: "Play when you would resolve an effect on a card that triggers "when", "if," or "after" a , , , or symbol is revealed." - FAQ, v.1.5, April 2019

 Fast.
-Play when you would resolve an effect on a card that triggers when a , , , , or symbol is revealed.
+Play when you would resolve an effect on a card that triggers "when," "if," or "after" a , , , , or symbol is revealed.

 Either cancel that effect, or resolve it an additional time.